 1: TRANSPOSE DOWN A FIFTH (PLUS AN OCTAVE) OR PLAY THEM ON A FIVE-STRING CELLO

 As with the Sixth Cello Suite, transposing Bach’s violin music down a fifth brings it down into the identical register as all the other five solo cello suites.
 Unlike for the transposition down of the Sixth Cello Suite however, no notes are out of range (too low), so no recomposing for notes below the cello register is required.
-If we play this music in the original key (but an octave lower) then we won’t ever need the bottom string, on either the five or four-string cello.
-On a five-string instrument, we can play this music in its original key without any high-register technical problems.
-This is an ideal solution to the problem of the excessively low register of many passages.
+If we play this music in the original key (but an octave lower) then we won’t ever need the bottom string, on either the five or four-string cello but we will need to use a lot of thumbposition and higher-register playing on a 4-string cello because everything that was on the E-string for the violin now must be played on the cello’s A-string.
+On a five-string instrument, however, we can play this music in its original key without any high-register technical problems, which is why playing this music on a 5-string cello is an ideal solution to the problem of the excessively low register of many passages.
 On a 5-string cello the music is possibly easier to read and play if we pretend that our top string is an A string.
-That way we play from the normal 4-string parts (that are written out a fifth lower) but the music will sound one fifth higher.
+That way, we can play from the normal 4-string parts (that are written out a fifth lower) but the music will sound one fifth higher.

 2: REVOICE CHORDS/DOUBLESTOPS AND REMOVE UNESSENTIAL HARMONY NOTES